comparebasic/caneka/README.md

 - [include/debug.h](./include/debug.h) - Configuration file for showing debugging information, the debug flags are located in core/debug.c

+- [main.c](./main.c) - Example and test runner

+This file is mostly an example Caneka application, and it runs the tests

 ## Licence

 MIT: [licence file](./LICENCE)